Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

     }
 ```

-### Positionning the player's ship
+### Positioning the player's ship

-We will position the player ship thanks to two `Vector3`, to manage its position and scale (its size), and a Quaternion, to manage rotations.
+We will position the player ship using two `Vector3` variables (position and scale) and a Quaternion to manage rotation.
 Those three variables will allow us to compute a **world transform matrix**, which will hold the final space coordinates of our ship.
 We will explain this just below.

 ```csharp
     class Player